SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **Evaluation Frameworks and Quality Assurance.** The "Dean of LLM Tutors" framework employs LLM feedback evaluators to automatically assess feedback quality across 16 dimensions covering content effectiveness, pedagogical value, and hallucination detection (Qian et al., 2025).
 Fine-tuned GPT-4.1 achieved human expert-level performance (79.8% accuracy), while reasoning-focused models like o3 Pro excelled specifically at hallucination detection (86.0% accuracy on few-shot).
 TutorGym provides a testbed for evaluating AI tutors by assessing performance at every step of a problem rather than just final answers (Weitekamp et al., 2025).
 The findings are concerning: current LLMs are no better than random at identifying student mistakes, and their hints for next steps are only correct about half the time.
 This highlights that step-level evaluation reveals instructional shortcomings masked by final-answer metrics.

 **Pedagogical Risks and Design Considerations.** A randomized controlled study in Turkish classrooms demonstrated that AI tutors can actually harm learning when they provide direct answers (Bastani et al., 2024).
 Students using a base ChatGPT-4 wrapper performed significantly worse on subsequent closed-book tests than control groups, while students using a specialized tutor with Socratic prompting that never revealed answers directly performed comparably to the control.
 This finding underscores the importance of pedagogically-informed AI design that guides rather than tells.
-Research on tutor training with emerging technologies suggests that AI can help human tutors improve their skills through role-play and feedback, but requires careful prompt design to avoid reinforcing suboptimal tutoring patterns (Bebergal et al., 2025).
 The ReAct framework demonstrates that interleaving reasoning with actions reduces hallucinations and improves decision-making, suggesting that explicit reasoning traces can enhance both accuracy and interpretability in educational contexts (Yao et al., 2023).

 These advances collectively point toward an architecture combining persistent memory across sessions, multi-agent coordination for complex pedagogical tasks, Socratic methodology to prevent answer-giving, and rigorous evaluation at the step level rather than outcome level.
 NOODEIA builds on these foundations while addressing remaining gaps, particularly the integration of gamification elements grounded in Self-Determination Theory and the specific needs of struggling K-12 learners.